Are you wondering “what is SEO?”

 That said, most of that talk surrounds on-page SEO.

 On-page SEO refers to anything you do to optimize the content and HTML portion of a page.
-It’s the things you see and control, like making sure your copy is unique and informative, using proper meta tags and headers, image optimization, etc.
+It’s the things you see and control, which includes making sure your copy is unique and informative, using proper meta tags and headers, and optimizing your images.

 Off-page SEO, on the other hand, happens outside of your page.